 We invite teachers, school administrators, parents, and other Nebraska citizens to assist us in providing these opportunities for teachers.
 Most of us who love mathematics can remember a math teacher who was especially inspiring.
 We believe it is important to provide Nebraska math teachers with continued opportunities for professional growth.
 In turn, great teachers will inspire their students to learn — and love — mathematics.

-To support inspiring teachers, contributions can be made through the CSMCE page on the University of Nebraska Foundation website.
+To support inspiring teachers, contributions can be made through the CSMCE on the University of Nebraska Foundation website.

 - Kelli Anderson

 - Deb Bulin

 - Jill Edgren